4️⃣ Phase Transitions

 print(f"Norm range: {min(norms):.4f} to {max(norms):.4f}")

 Now let's plot a simple line graph of training step vs LoRA vector norm.
-You should inspect this graph, and try to answer the following questions:
+Before running the code below, think about what you expect to see:

 def plot_norm_evolution(